What does it

 Your immune system is 1 of 11 organ systems inside your body (CK-12 et al, 2018).
 Carey (2019) shares that the organs that make up your immune system include your:

-These organs make and release immune cells called lymphocytes (Carey, 2019), which fight off bacterial and viral organisms that compromise your body’s ability to function as it should.
+These organs make and release immune cells called lymphocytes (Carey, 2019), that fight off bacterial and viral organisms that compromise your body’s ability to function as it should.

 Health conditions associated with immunodeficiency